william-pfalzgraff/kac-zwanzig/README.md

 lo, hi = boot.band("C", level=0.95)                     # pointwise 95% band
 sig  = np.sqrt(kz.predicted_variance(C, 100_000))       # what eq.
 (9) predicts, for comparison
 ```

-**Feeding a solver.** `inversion_data` bundles `C`, `dC/dt` (exact, estimated from
-`⟨v̇ v⟩`, or finite-differenced) and the exact `Γ` on a uniform grid; whatever solves (5)
-can be scored with `data.residual`.
-Bootstrap replicates pushed through the same solver
-give statistical error bars on the recovered kernel. `examples/naive_inversion.py` does
-this with a twenty-line trapezoid-rule solver, which is enough to see the central
-phenomenon: a first-kind inversion amplifies the noise in `C`, and by how much depends on
-the time step, the solver and the derivative estimator.

 ## API